ofjake/BECS/README.md

 # **[BECS](https://jakermiller.com/becs)**

 ## This repository contains HTML and CSS implementation for email snippets.
-### It aims to provide a handy resource for 'not-so frequently used' snippets of code.
-Here you'll find a collection of code snippets that you can easily copypasta in your projects.
+### It aims to provide a handy resource for 'not-so frequently used' snippets of code.<br>Here you'll find a collection of code snippets that you can easily copypasta in your projects.

 #### Features:
 + Copyable Snippets: Each code snippet is presented in a copyable format, allowing you to quickly grab the code you need.